-The Toyger cat breed
+The Toyger cat breed (AKA the Tiger Cat)

-The Toyger breed was developed in the USA in the 1980s by Judy Sugden, whose mother founded the Bengal cat breed.
+The Toyger cat breed was developed in the USA in the 1980s by Judy Sugden, whose mother founded the Bengal cat breed.
 The coloration and stripes of this cat are much more reminiscent of those of a real tiger compared to those sported by tabby cats.